FazeCT/fazect.github.io/content/posts/seetf2023-rev/index.md

 * The part mem[0:20] is checked.
 {{< /admonition >}}

-Look closer at the output, we can see that the part mem[0:20] is checked backward, from this i tried to input `SEE{aaaaaaaaaaaaaaa}` to see what happens next.
+Looking closer at the output, we can see that the part `mem[0:20]` is checked backward, from this i tried to input `SEE{aaaaaaaaaaaaaaa}` to see what happens next.

 ```
 store = mem[20] >> (0) & 1, store = 1